-- 1. Development proposed is on previously developed land; - 2.
-Is in keeping with the rural character of the local area; - 3.
-Proposals have no significant detrimental impact on residential amenity; and - 4.
+- 1. Is in keeping with the rural character of the local area; - 2.
+Proposals have no significant detrimental impact on residential amenity; and - 3.
 Would not have unacceptable impact on the local road network.

 8. TRANSPORT

 - 8.1.
 This section seeks to address the following strategic objectives: - To minimise the impact of traffic in terms of congestion, pollution and parking through the management of parking and speeds; - Support accessibility to public transport and improvements in road and pedestrian safety, including improvements to off road access on public footpaths, cycle paths and bridleways; and - Ensure a cohesive and safe community, including crime prevention measures and adequate lighting, where necessary.